uc3m-aerospace/anakin/README.md

 of the course 'Mechanics Applied to Aerospace Engineering' of the BSc program in Aerospace Engineering at UC3M.

-To use Anakin, t is recommended that you first import the whole Anakin package with
+To use Anakin, it is recommended that you first import the whole Anakin package with

 ```Matlab
 import anakin.*